 - Although Alleppey is listed as a city it feels more like a large town.
 A town that is totally charming once you get to know your way around.
 It is the perfect place to hire a houseboat or some other form of transport (which I’ll tell you about next) to enable you to experience the beautiful Kerala waterways.

 Is A Houseboat The Only choice I have To Cruise The Kerala Backwaters?
-30 Snippets To Consider.
+30 Things To Consider.

 No. You have various options.
 Each is completely different and will suit various budgets.
 Here they are:

 - This government-run boat is the public taxi service that transports locals from their homes on both sides of the backwaters.
 It starts from the central ferry terminal, and you can catch it every couple of hours.
 The first taxi runs at 5.50am, and the last one leaves at 16.15pm.
 Check these times though.
 This is India, and anything can happen.
 The public water taxi is a great way to see Alleppey from the water and…

 - It’s really cheap.